FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 def portfolio_return(weights, returns):
     """
-    Computes the return on a portfolio from returns and weights weights are a numpy array or Nx1 matrix and returns are a numpy array or Nx1 matrix
+    Computes the return on a portfolio from returns and weights Weights are a numpy array or Nx1 matrix and returns are a numpy array or Nx1 matrix
     """
     #leveraging @ for matrix multiplication
     return weights.T @ returns